grisu48/disko-san/README.md

 	  STATE         progress file, required for resume operations PERFLOG       write performance (write metrics) to this file

+`analyse.py` is a small python script to analyse the PERFLOG.
+It prints the min,max and average values of different subsets of all values (99% values and 68% values)

+    ./analyse.py PERFLOG

 ## Building

 `disko-san` is written in plain go without additional requirements